CODAIT/max-tfjs-models/image-segmenter/README.md

 ## Usage

-Find working examples for browser and Node.js environments in the [`/examples`](https://github.com/CODAIT/max-tfjs-models/tree/master/image-segmenter/examples) directory.
-Be aware inference can be much slower on the first call than the subsequent calls.
+The complete examples for browser and Node.js environments are in the [`/examples`](https://github.com/CODAIT/max-tfjs-models/tree/master/image-segmenter/examples) directory.

 ### Browser